shevernitskiy/persistent-object/README.md

 object, it writes to file with given path.
 For initialization, file should contain valid JSON string accroding to schema.
 Supports deep nested objects.

-Implemeted for Deno, but could be adopted for ny engine.
+Implemeted for Deno, but could be adapted for ny engine.

+### Example

 ```ts
 import { persistent } from "https://raw.githubusercontent.com/shevernitskiy/persistent/mod.ts";